amitx2209/electricity-load-forecasting/README.md

 ## 📌 Project Overview

-This project focuses on forecasting future electricity demand for a selected Indian state using historical power consumption data and multiple machine learning regression models.
-The objective is to analyze electricity usage patterns, compare different machine learning models, and deploy the best performing model using a web-based application.
+This project focuses on forecasting future electricity demand for multiple Indian states using historical power consumption data and machine learning regression models.
+The objective is to analyze electricity usage patterns, compare different machine learning models, and deploy the best-performing model using a web-based application.

 The project demonstrates a complete **end-to-end machine learning pipeline**, starting from raw data preprocessing to model deployment, making it suitable